samjulien/blog/_posts/2018-04-24-vue-js-and-lambda-developing-production-ready-apps-part-1.markdown

 ## Handling Authentication with Auth0

 Awesome, you have all the main building blocks of your app (Vue.js, Express, and MongoDB) integrated and communicating properly.
-Now, it's time to focus on adding some modern identity management to your app to be able to identify who is accessing it and letting users publish their own micro-posts.
+Now, it's time to focus on adding a modern identity management tool to your app so you can identify who is accessing it and to let users publish their own micro-posts.

 So, before getting into the details on how to integrate Auth0 in your Vue.js app and in your Express backend, you will need to create a new Auth0 account.
 If you don't have one already, now it's a good time to <a href="https://auth0.com/signup" data-amp-replace="CLIENT_ID" data-amp-addparams="anonId=CLIENT_ID(cid-scope-cookie-fallback-name)">sign up for a free Auth0 account</a>.